 - Add the pasta to the boiling water and cook until al dente, about 6 minutes.
 [Pro Tip: When the pasta is almost done, try holding the bowl with the egg mixture just above the pot of boiling water for 20-30 seconds, stirring, so that the steam slightly warms the eggs without cooking].
 Drain and reserve some starchy cooking water.

 - Immediately add the pasta to the warm (but not hot!) bacon pan, then stir in the egg mixture.
-Season with lots of fresh black pepper.
+Season with fresh black pepper.